Methods

 The Delta Future lab offers support to reach interdisciplinary design in three ways:

-Interdisciplinary conditions Interdisciplinary process Interdisciplinary methods
+1. The Interdisciplinary conditions 2.
+The Interdisciplinary process 3.
+The Interdisciplinary methods

-Interdisciplinary Conditions are created by offering a platform where all groups can interact and learn together with staff and practice partners.
+1. The Interdisciplinary Conditions are created by offering a platform where all groups can interact and learn together with staff and practice partners.
 The groups themselves are set up in such a way that the following conditions are met:

 – Taking the same location, shared analyses,